AndreasZachariae/semantic_hierarchical_graph/README.md

 - [ ] Fix orientation
 - [ ] Fix direction of path to roadmap added

+Floor change
+- [ ] Start multiple map servers with each floor map
+- [ ] change floor map in RVIZ per topic
+- [ ] plan in rviz and give as map frame the floor name
+- [ ] In SHG Planner take floor name from frame_id and plan to respective floor
+- [ ] Create behavior tree action to trigger floor change
+- [ ] Gazebo service to teleport robot to next floor
+- [ ] Behavior tree to coordinate complete change

 Visualization

 - [ ] Show panel with subplots for each hierarchy with planned path